Pat-devs/BackendUke4/readme.md

 ### TagPrinter
  - Prints tags to the user

-### TagService
+### TagManager
- - a class that does business logic
+ - a class that deals with business logic regarding state and behavior of the tagslist

 ### TagRepository
  - a class that saves and loads data

 ### Program
  - The entry point.
 It starts the program and connects the difference pieces together.
-   - Currently it also handles state of the tagslist (todofix)

 #### Notes on class modelling